Working Together for a Shared Future

 - Growing by continuing the learning journey as it strengthens through time.

 The piece in its entirety embodies the gift of time, being together and sharing the growth of each other’s personal and collective journeys.

 Local Canberra-based artist, Leah Brideson, specially created artwork for our RAP.
 Leah is a descendent of the Kamilaroi people from the Gunnedah region.
 She is a self-taught Aboriginal artist who creates ‘Visual Yarns’ or stories through her paintings, in which are inspired from her Country, her family history and the local landscape.

-To date, Communities@Work has progressed two Reflect and two Innovate RAPS, with the first being in April 2011.
+To date, Communities at Work has progressed two Reflect and two Innovate RAPS, with the first being in April 2011.
 Our current RAP was released in November 2020.

 “Australians are incredibly fortunate to have such a rich Aboriginal and Torres Strait Islander culture, and we all benefit from that.”

-Explore the highlights of Communities@Work’s Reconciliation Journey and get the latest Communities@Work’s Reconciliation Action Plan News here.
+Explore the highlights of Communities at Work’s Reconciliation Journey and get the latest Communities at Work’s Reconciliation Action Plan News here.